Amber Case

-Amber Case (born Portland, Oregon) is an American cyborg anthropologist, user experience designer and public speaker.
+Amber Case (born 1986) is an American cyborg anthropologist, user experience designer and public speaker.
 She studies the interaction between humans and technology.

 Biography

-Case was born in about 1986.
-She graduated with a bachelor's degree in sociology from Lewis & Clark College in 2008, having written a thesis about cell phones.
+Case was born around 1986 in Portland, Oregon.
+She graduated with a bachelor's degree in sociology from Lewis & Clark College in 2008, her undergraduate thesis analyzed the social consequences of the newly-released iPhone.
 In 2008, she co-founded CyborgCamp, an unconference on the future of humans and computers.